diasurgical/devilution/README.md

 - Make sure Service Pack 3 is installed in order to update the linker from 5.00 -> 5.10!
 Newer versions of Visual Studio work as well, but will upgrade the project.
 - Open the project workspace `Diablo.dsw` and select `Build Diablo.exe`.
 This will build all dependencies and only takes a few seconds.

+Building with modern version of Visual Studio
+- Make sure to disable Data Exection Prevention: Configuration options -> Linker -> Advanced -> Data Execution Prevention (DEP).
+- Set this value to: No (/NXCOMPAT: NO).
+- Storm.dll uses dynamic compilation to improve rendering performance but fails to mark the resulting memory page as executable, leading to a protection fault when trying to draw.

 Building with MinGW(32/64)
 - Ensure that the MinGW binary paths have been added to the command line.
 On Windows, you would usually type: `set PATH=C:\mingw\bin;C:\mingw\msys\1.0\bin`
 - For MinGW32, navigate to the project root and execute `make MINGW32=1`.
 The process will take longer than Visual Studio.